Thomas Rayam

-Thomas Leon Rayam (born January 3, 1968) is a former American football offensive lineman who played in the National Football League and Canadian Football League.
+Thomas Leon Rayam (born January 3, 1968) is an American former professional football offensive lineman who played in the National Football League (NFL) and Canadian Football League (CFL).
+He was selected by the Washington Redskins in the tenth round of the 1990 NFL draft.
 He played college football for the Alabama Crimson Tide, and is remembered for blocking Penn State's last-second field-goal attempt in a 17–16 Alabama win in 1989.

 His older brother Hardy Rayam played for the Notre Dame Fighting Irish under coach Dan Devine.
+Thomas' son T.J.
+Rayam also plays in the CFL.